Enjoy a glimpse of history through old images of Bristol, England.

 November 3, 1947, saw the release of his first book.
 That day, he spoke to Sarah Churchill by phone.
 Shortly after, he walked into his son’s bedroom with his revolver, and shot himself.

-Sadly, suicide was both a felony and a sin.
+Sadly, suicide at that time was both a felony and a sin.
 St Paul’s refused to allow John Winant’s burial in the church grounds.
 Instead, he was buried in Blossom Hill Cemetery until 1968.
 By then, attitudes were changing, so permission was given for exhumation and reburial at St Paul’s.
 His final resting place is now in accordance with his known wishes.

 Who Was Sir Robert Gordon Menzies?